Pyotr Krasnov: Repatriation and execution

-On 28 May 1945, Pyotr Krasnov was repatriated to the Soviets by the British authorities during Operation Keelhaul.
-The broken British promise not to hand Krasnov over to the Soviet authorities was influenced by the-then undetected Soviet spy at MI6, Kim Philby, who knew about Krasnov's broken promise to the Soviet government back in late 1917 that he would not take up arms against the new regime in return for being released from prison.
-As a result of Operation Keelhaul and Philby's actions, Krasnov was taken to Moscow and held in the Lubyanka prison.
+On 28 May 1945, Pyotr Krasnov was handed over to the Soviets by the British authorities as part of the program to repatriate Cossacks who had collaborated with Nazi Germany to the Soviet Union after World War II.
+The broken British promise, not to hand Krasnov over to the Soviet authorities was influenced by the then-undetected Soviet spy in MI6, Kim Philby, who knew about Krasnov's broken promise to the Soviet government back in late 1917, that he would not take up arms against the new regime in return for being released from prison.
+Krasnov was taken to Moscow and held in the Lubyanka prison.
 He was charged with various crimes: for working for Nazi Germany in World War II and for "White Guardist units" in the Russian Civil War.
-He was sentenced to death by the Military Collegium of the Supreme Court of the Soviet Union, together with General Andrei Shkuro, who was another former White movement general, and Timofey Domanov and Helmuth von Pannwitz.
+He was sentenced to death by the Military Collegium of the Supreme Court of the Soviet Union, together with General Andrei Shkuro, who was another former White movement general, and Timofey Domanov, and Helmuth von Pannwitz.
 On 17 January 1947, he was hanged.
 The article in Pravda that announced his execution stated he had made a guilty plea to all charges; however, this claim is impossible to verify as his trial was not public.

 Legacy

 In 1994, a monument was erected in Moscow on the territory of the Church of All Saints, dedicated to the memory of "von Pannwitz, A. G. Shkuro, P. N. Krasnov, Sultan Klych-Girey, T. N. Domanov, and other Russian soldiers, the Russian Corps, the Cossack camp, the Cossacks of the 15th SS Cossack Cavalry Corps, who fell for faith and Fatherland".
-On May 8, 2007, the marble slab was broken.
+On 8 May 2007, the marble slab was broken.
 A criminal case was even initiated on this fact under the article "vandalism".
 The rector of the church, Archpriest Vasily Baburin, noted that this plate has nothing to do with the Church of All Saints: "We ourselves would be happy to move this slab, because we do not want to participate in any political battles.
 The slab was installed at the end of the last century, but now the temple has nothing to do with it".

 In 2014, on the occasion of the 100th anniversary of the outbreak of the First World War, a new plate "To the Cossacks who fell for the Faith, the Tsar and the Fatherland" was installed on the site of the broken plate.
 A memorial plaque to the generals of the Russian Imperial Army, including P. N. Krasnov, has been preserved nearby, but instead of the name of Krasnov (like A. G. Shkuro), the names of generals of the Russian Imperial Army, heroes of the First World War N. M. Remezov and P. A. Pleve are indicated on the plate.